 On west point recruits :Partly they learn, partly they die.
 But I gotta float my stick same as you, I never saw one of ’em I had to be ashamed of.

 We also get a nod to Fort Apache, when a cocky west point graduate sergeant – in the mold of Henry Fonda in that film – arrives to take on the Apaches.
-He refuses to heed Hondo’s warnings about taking on the Apaches, and takes his men into battle, only to return defeated and badly injured, and to be tended by Angie.
+He dismisses Hondo’s words of wisdom; he takes his men into battle, only to return defeated and badly injured, and to be tended by Angie.
 Finally, Angie decides to leave the ranch with Johnny and go with Hondo to to his ranch in California.
 On their way, they are attacked by a band of Apaches led by Silva, who is now the Apache chief after Vittorio’s death.
 But the Apaches are defeated, as Hondo ruthlessly kills Silva in the same way Silva killed Hondo’s dog.
 The sergeant informs Hondo that a new batch of troops are arriving to deal with Apaches.
 Hondo knows what this means.
-Its going to be the end of Apaches.
-As someone who has a strong bond with the Apache culture, he feels the pain of this loss which is evident in the final words that bookends the film
+It’s going to be the end of the Apaches.
+As someone who has a strong bond with the Apache culture, he feels the pain of this loss which is evident in the words that closes the film:

 “End of a way of life.
 Too bad.
 It was a good way.”